-A S modern network infrastructures grow in size, collecting detailed relevant knowledge about the dynamic characteristics and complexity of large heterogeneous networks
+A smodern network infrastructures grow in size, collecting detailed relevant knowledge about the dynamic characteristics and complexity of large heterogeneous networks

-There are many different custom tools for fingerprinting of the most commonly used OSes based on the characteristics of its underlying TCP/IP network stack [26] and this, to a large extent, is due to variability in how the TCP/IP stack is traditionally implemented across different OSes [32].
-One common approach, for example, is by collecting the TCP/IP stack basic parameters [30], e.g., IP initial Time To Live (TTL) default values [8], HTTP packets using the User-agent field [29], Internet Control Message Protocol (ICMP) requests [38], known open port patterns, TCP window size [23], TCP Maximum Segment Size (MSS) [40], IP Don't Fragment (DF) flag [39], a set of other specific TCP options to mention a few.
-However, in our work, we want to take this one step further by combining these basic features and other settings with the underlying TCP variant as a feature in our model due to the fact that different OSes are doing slightly different implementations of TCP.
+There are many different existing custom tools for fingerprinting of the most commonly used OSes based on the characteristics of its underlying TCP/IP network stack [27] and this, to a large extent, is due to variability in how the TCP/IP stack is traditionally implemented across different variations of OSes [33].
+One common approach, for example, is by collecting the TCP/IP stack basic parameters [31], e.g., IP initial Time To Live (TTL) default values [8], HTTP packets using the User-agent field [30], Internet Control Message Protocol (ICMP) requests [39], known open port patterns, the size of the TCP receiver window [24], TCP Maximum Segment Size (MSS) [41], IP Don't Fragment (DF) flag [40], a set of other specific TCP options to mention a few.
+However, in our work, we want to take this one step further by combining these basic features and other settings with the underlying TCP variant as a feature in our model due to the fact that different OSes have slightly different implementations of TCP.
 Some implementations of common TCP variants quickly overshoot the size of the Congestion Window (cwnd) because of differences in the variant implementations.
 Hence, we believe that knowing the implementation of the underlying OS may help us understand better their exact behavior.
-It can also help us explore how to classify an OS when different OSes are implementing the same TCP variant.
+It can also help us explore how to classify an OS when different classes of OSes are implementing the same TCP variant.

 Fingerprinting Techniques: We can determine what OS a remote computer on the Internet is running by either passively listening to traffic captured from a network or by actively sending it packets.
-The most widely used complementary remote OS fingerprinting proven approaches that employ a variety of TCP/IP stack scanning are broadly categorized into classes of active and passive methods.
+The most widely used complementary remote OS fingerprinting proven approaches that employ a variety of TCP/IP stack scanning are broadly categorized into classes of active and passive techniques.